 Why Are People Ditching Hostinger?
 (And What to Use Instead)

-Look, Hostinger is everywhere in the budget hosting space — and honestly, for a lot of beginners it works just fine to get started.
-But it's not perfect for everyone, and you'll start hitting walls pretty quickly once your site gets real traction.
-Here are the main things that push people away:
+Look, Hostinger is everywhere in the budget hosting space — and honestly, for a lot of beginners it's a perfectly fine starting point.
+But it's not perfect for everyone, and the cracks start to show pretty quickly once your site grows.
+Common reasons people start looking elsewhere include:

 - Limited resources on cheaper plans